laumariano/laumariano/README.md

 📊 I'm passionate about data science and I'm always looking for new ways of learning.
 Use Python as your primary language to develop machine learning models.
 And learning Java.

-⭐ Sharing knowledge and learning with other people, that's why I created Instagram **@Techwithlau**.
+⭐ Sharing knowledge and learning with other people, that's why I created Instagram **@Datawithlau**.